-Why do I think so much about the morning and breakfast?
+Why do I think so much about the morning and breakfast every morning I get to my blog?
 Maybe because it’s a fresh start to a day, a clean slate, or maybe it’s just because.
 Who knows.

 Speaking about Breakfast, oh blog partner, I don’t think I could go a morning without at least thinking about coffee.
 That doesn’t mean I have to have coffee, I just think about it.
 If I’m at home, my morning routine almost always consists of washing my face, brushing my teeth, contemplating what I’m going to have or make for breakfast, emptying yesterday’s filter full of coffee grounds and either setting up for a new pot of coffee, thinking about setting up a new pot of coffee, or going to the local coffee shop.
 No matter what, I have two or three cups of coffee in the morning.
 If I’m in the backcountry, hiking around in the woods, when 8am rolls around I will always be hankering for some deep roasted, milky coffee.